chanitnan-kit/G4_OurFestival/api/README.md

 API Structure

 - index.php
   - Front controller.
-Receives `/api/*` via rewrite and routes using an internal map to controllers (no per-file routes).
+Handles requests to `/api/index.php?r=...` and routes using an internal map to controllers (no per-file routes).
   - Loads `bootstrap.php` for error handling, autoloading and helpers.
 - bootstrap.php
   - Global setup (timezone, debug, JSON exception handler, autoloader for `App\*`).